briannakeune/Sprint-Challenge--Algorithms/README.md

 * There is no efficiency requirement but you may lose points for an unreasonably slow solution.
 Tests should run in far less than 1 second.

 * We discussed a sorting method this week that might be useful.
 Which one?
+  -- Selective sort

 * The robot has exactly one bit of memory: its light.
 Why is this important?
+ -- A bit is a binary digit for memory this is important because... 🤷‍♀️

 Run `python test_robot.py` to run the tests for your `robot_sort()` function to ensure that your implementation is correct.